davidlcorbitt/realitycoin/world_server/README.md

 To run a command inside the container:

 ```
-docker exec -it wserver [your command]
+./bin/crun [your command]
 ```

 To SSH into the running container:

 ```
-docker exec -it wserver /bin/bash
+./bin/cshell
 ```

-When you install a new dependency, you need to install it _inside_ the container, like so:
+When you install a new dependency, you need to make sure it's installed _inside_ the container.
+You'll also probably want it on your host machine to get TypeScript definitions in the editor, etc. Here's how to do that:

 ```
-docker exec -it wserver yarn add [your package]
+yarn add [your package] && ./bin/cpackagesync
 ```

-That said, it's generally useful to keep the packages on your host machine synced as well so eg. TypeScript definitions remain up to date within VS Code.
-So you can add a package on the dev machine and sync it to the host by running the following:
+If your dev environment got messed up somehow and you just want to start over from scratch, try the following command to clear your `node_modules` and reinstall everything:

 ```
-docker exec -it wserver yarn add [your package] && yarn install
+docker-compose up --build --renew-anon-volumes
 ```

 ## Inspecting the Database